 Commercial building owners and their tenants in the Historic District can apply for up to $20,000 in matching grants to improve the look and integrity of their facades.

-Main Street Historic Chestertown (MSHC), with funding from the Community Legacy program administered by the State of Maryland’s Department of Housing and Community Development, offers matching grants for façade improvements made to commercial buildings and storefronts in the historic downtown district.
-The program was created to encourage building renovation, historic preservation and improved economic vitality.
-It is known that quality aesthetics increase property values and sales revenues, improve the marketability of space within the buildings, and draw businesses and residents to the area.
+Main Street Historic Chestertown, with funding from the Community Legacy Program administered by the State of Maryland’s Department of Housing and Community Development, offers matching grants for façade improvements made to commercial buildings and storefronts in the historic downtown district.
+The Façade Improvement Program was created to encourage building renovation, historic preservation, and improved economic vitality.
+Quality aesthetics increase property values and sales revenues, improve the marketability of space within the buildings, and draw businesses and residents to the area.

 - Reconstruction or replacement of historic features